magnushelliesen/cpp-python-integration/README.md

 # C++/Python integration test

-I'm new to C++, but want to experiment and integrate with Python 😛
+I'm new to C++, but want to experiment with it and try integrating it with Python 😛